RoCooEngi/Color-sorter-manipulator/README.md

 # Automatic cube sorting by color

+## Installation

+The project was created using the PlatformIO extension for Visual Studio code.
+To work with the programs, you need to unzip the repository or clone it using the command `git clone https://github.com/RoCooEngi/Color-sorter-manipulator.git your_folder` and open the folders separately from each other using the PlatformIO extension.
+If you need to work in the Arduino editor, extract the source files of the programs along the path `src/main.cpp`, rename them with the `.ino` extension and check for the presence of the corresponding libraries in your Arduino environment.

 ## System description

 The project is an automated color cube sorting system using ESP32-CAM for color analysis and Arduino UNO to control the manipulator.
 The two-link manipulator is equipped with four servos that provide gripping, lifting, moving and sorting of objects.
 The entire system is controlled via a serial connection between ESP32-CAM and Arduino UNO.